tianocore/edk2-pytool-extensions/integration_test/ReadMe.md

 add additional parameters to your "Run Process" cmd like so `stdout=stdout.txt  stderr=stderr.txt`.
 For an example in action look at the keywords for all stuart commands.

+### Run a single test so you can collect the logs from the file system

+Robot framework supports running a single test by providing the test name.
+The robot.run command should add `-t "the test case name here"`.
+This has been useful to run a single failing test on your filesystem and then collect the stuart log to debug problems.

 ## Helpful Robot Links

 https://robotframework.org is the main site.
 Lots of good info here.
 My most commonly used pages are: